urmzd/scripts/README.md

-# Timberlea Utils
+# SSH UTILS

-A series of `unix` scripts to reduce the hassles that come with `timberlea`.
+A collection of scripts to reduce

 ## Table of Contents: